Home / Fish and Seafood / Fried calamari easy Mediterranean style

 Ingredients

-• 500 g cleaned squid rings fresh or thawed
+• 500 g fresh squid, cleaned and sliced into rings

 • 2 unit eggs beaten